-It is the instructor’s responsibility to provide qualifying students with their accommodations, as described in their ACCESS Accommodations Letters.
-Instructors may choose to make arrangements for students with alternate exam accommodations to take their exams in a quiet, pre-arranged location in their department.
-However, many instructors choose to allow their students to use the Exam Proctoring Center (EPC) to satisfy a student’s accommodations.
+Faculty are welcome to contact the Exam Proctoring Center (EPC) at any time with questions regarding implementing testing accommodations.
+Our job is to support faculty in providing qualifying students with their accommodations, as described in the SAS Accommodations Letters.
+Instructors may choose to make arrangements for students with testing accommodations to take their exams in a quiet, pre-arranged location in their department.
+However, many instructors choose to allow their students to use the EPC to satisfy a student’s accommodations.
+We encourage faculty to send students to the EPC so we can provide support in administering the testing accommodations required for the student to gain equal access to the testing environment.

 It is important that instructors review and understand the following information and responsibilities when working with the EPC.